swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 questions:
 - "How can I process tabular data files in Python?"
 objectives:
-- "Explain what a library is, and what libraries are used for."
+- "Explain what a library is and what libraries are used for."
 - "Import a Python library and use the functions it contains."
 - "Read tabular data from a file into a program."
 - "Assign values to variables."